-To make a wintry pine cone wreath you will need:
+To make a pine cone wreath you will need:

-- A metal ring, about 25cm across, or an old wire coathanger
+- A metal ring about 25cm in diameter (I got mine from a craft store), or an old wire coat hanger

 - Silver wire, 0.8mm